Times have changed since 1919, when the Woman's Club of Oldsmar opened the first Oldsmar Library in a small house on Exeter Street.

 Tarpon Springs and Oldsmar public libraries will both start with Unique Management Services on Oct.
 4. Weber went into how the program will work in Oldsmar.

 The library will call or send overdue notices when books or other materials are overdue 10 days and 25 days.
 At 45 days, the library will send out a bill to replace the item, plus a $5 overdue fee.
 Overdue fees are capped at $5.

 At 60 days overdue, the collection agency will send out a bill and the library user will have two weeks to respond, Weber said.
 The bill will include an additional $10 late fee.
 After that, if Oldsmar chooses, the agency could eventually put the bill on the user's credit reports as past due.

 "We're showing them that there are consequences and we can find them," Weber said.

 Weber said the library will pay the collection agency about $7.50 for every account that it pursues.
 An account is an individual library user, who could have several books out.
 The agency guarantees that the fees it collects will not be any higher than the fines it retrieves from library users.

 Other libraries seriously considering the system include Clearwater's and Largo's.
-Safety Harbor and Dunedin's libraries may consider it in the future, when current projects wind down, officials said.
+Safety Harbor and Dunedin's libraries may consider it in the future, when current projects wind down.